gofore/aws-training/docs/01-introduction-to-aws/slides.md

 ## [Simple Queue Service (SQS)](http://aws.amazon.com/sqs/)

 - Message queue with simple REST API
-- Scalable, reliable and persitent
+- Scalable, reliable and persistent
 - Does not rely on any existing standard (JMS, AMQP)
 - Lots of gotchas and need to knows